 The exhibition wasn’t just about dip pens, there was also all the stuff that used to be in our classrooms a long time ago.
 There were Roberval Scales with the weights in a box.

 There were tins for measuring capacity, frames with large pictures for geography, history and sciences… Anatomy, I remember one picture showed a healthy liver and a another showed a liver degenerated by alcohol.
 These were for the upper grades.
 For the lower grades there were pictures to learn vocabulary and literacy.

 Thanks for sharing that with us Monique!

 This article was posted on Tuesday, March 29th, 2011 at 3:54 pm and is filed under Countries & Cultures, France, Learning, Teaching, Writing, Writing, Writing with Pen and Ink.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.